Omni-guides/Tuxborn/README-New.md

 **Tuxborn – Desktop:** This profile is for slightly more powerful PCs, has an expanded Community Shaders suite and higher INI settings.
 Performance of this profile will depend on your system specs.

 **Tuxborn – Deck BFCO:** This profile aims for a locked 40FPS experience on the Steam Deck, and includes the BFCO Combat Animation Framework.
-**Tuxborn - Handheld:** This profile aims for additional visual quality, at the cost of more ram/vram usage.
+**Tuxborn - Handheld BFCO:** This profile aims for additional visual quality, at the cost of more ram/vram usage.
 It will work on the Steam Deck, but you will sometimes run into some performance issues.
 Systems with 24/32GB should be fine.
 Includes the BFCO Combat Animation Framework.
 **Tuxborn – Desktop BFCO:** This profile is for slightly more powerful PCs, has a full Community Shaders suite, higher INI settings, and includes the BFCO Combat Animation Framework.
 Performance of this profile will depend on your system specs.

 While the Deck profile _targets_ a locked FPS, **they are not capped at those figures**.
 Instead, it is expected that Deck users use the frame limiting feature of the Steam Deck to cap the FPS.
 On other systems, Frame limits for other systems can be set via SSEDisplayTweaks - See the FAQ section for details on how to do this.

-Please Note: Due to the need for shader cache building on the Steam Deck, there may be a noticeable stutter in the first 1-2 hours while the cache builds.
+Please Note: **All** profiles now include Community Shaders.
+Due to the need for shader cache building on the Steam Deck, there may be a noticeable stutter in the first 1-2 hours while the cache builds.
 It should be good after that.

 ---